 Participant who register by July 16, 2024, will receive the Big Lake Graniteman Triathlon t-shirt.
 Check back — finisher t-shirt design may be revealed soon!

 Active Central MN works with key sponsors and contributors to come up with a variety of great giveaways for participants present during the award ceremony on race day.
 Previous door prizes included bikes, kayaks, excursions, race entries and athletic gear.

 Tuesday, July 30, 2024

 Big Lake, MN 55309

-Participants who want to learn more about triathlons should join us at Warner Lake on the Tuesday night before the race for a group ride/run and triathlon clinic!
+Participants who want to learn more about triathlons should join us at the lower pavilion near the beach of Lakeside Park on the Tuesday night before the race for a free triathlon clinic!
 This year, DuTri club will help to facilitate the clinic, where they will be speaking about the basics of triathlon and sharing valuable insights for a successful and enjoyable race.

 Advanced triathletes, bring your questions and experience as there will be plenty of answers and opportunities to share knowledge with others.
 There will be free giveaways to take home, and this is also a great way to check out the transition area and racecourse.

 August 3, 2024